carlosmccosta/pointcloud_registration/README.md

 - Capture a reference point cloud containing the object on top of the calibrated table
 - Program the robot trajectories for operating on the target object (saved in a user frame, set to identity in relation to the robot base)
 - Later on, when a object of the same type arrives in the robot workspace (for painting, for example):
-  - Capture a new point cloud (with the point cloud publisher latched, or send the goal first and then trigger the sensor capture, because the perception pipeline only subscribes to point cloud topics during an active goal)
+  - Capture a new point cloud (with the point cloud publisher latched, or send the goal to the pointcloud_registration action server first and then trigger the sensor capture, because the perception pipeline only subscribes to point cloud topics during an active goal)
   - Send o goal to the action server of this package for correcting the offset (indicating the reference point cloud to use)
   - Update the user frame in the robot controller with the offset computed by the pointcloud_registration action server
   - Run the robot trajectory on the updated user frame

 Check the configurations of the repository [object_recognition](https://github.com/carlosmccosta/object_recognition) and the documentation of the [dynamic_robot_localization](https://github.com/carlosmccosta/dynamic_robot_localization) ROS package for customizing the perception pipeline for your specific use case.
-Namely, customizing the filtering stage for adjusting the number of points selected for the reference and sensor point clouds (depends on the object size and registration accuracy that you need) and also the registration timeouts associated with the feature matching and ICP registration.
+Namely, customizing the filtering stage for adjusting the [ voxel grid size / number of random points ] for the reference and sensor point clouds (depends on the object size and registration accuracy that you need) and also the registration timeouts associated with the feature matching and ICP registration.